-- They are not in the best interests of the College as determined by the President. - They would obligate the College or the Foundation to undertake responsibilities, financial or otherwise, which they may not be capable of meeting for the period required by the terms of the gift. - They cannot be administered within the organizational unit's normal budget. - They do not comply with IRS regulations or with College or Foundation policies.
+- They are not in the best interests of the College as determined by the President. - They would obligate the College or the Foundation to undertake responsibilities, financial or otherwise, which they may not be capable of meeting for the period required by the terms of the gift. - They cannot be administered within the organizational unit's normal budget.

+• They do not comply with IRS regulations or with College or Foundation policies.
 Gifts may only be accepted on behalf of the College by the President as appropriate.
+Gifts to the Foundation may be accepted on behalf of the College by the President as appropriate.
 Gifts to the Foundation may be accepted by the College President, Executive Director of the College Foundation, or a Foundation designee.